 OSCM is a functional field of business with clear line management responsibilities.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-02 Know the potential career opportunities in operations and supply chain management.
 Topic: What Is Operations and Supply Chain Management?

-12. The supply network as can be thought of as a pipeline through which cash, material and information flows.
+12. The supply network can be thought of as a pipeline through which cash, material, and information flow.

 FALSE

-Think of the supply network as a pipeline through which material and information flows.
+Think of the supply network as a pipeline through which material and information flow.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 13. Supply networks cannot be constructed for every product or service.